 Dining: The restaurant scene in Dubai is truly international; choose from native Arabic delicacies to French cuisine and gourmet Chinese, and yes, you can even get a great pizza here.
 Alcohol is available in hotels, restaurants and pubs.

 Shopping: There are over 70 shopping malls in Dubai (including the Mall of the Emirates which offers an indoor ski resort), plus an annual Shopping Festival featuring music, fireworks and more.
 Visit one of the famed souks or marketplaces for a more traditional experience: at the Spice Souk, see cinnamon, cloves and incense sold out of sacks, or try the Gold Souk for ancient and modern jewelry designs.

-Check out the U.S. State Department’s “country specific information” section for the United Arab Emirates for embassy contacts and visa/passport requirements, plus information on traffic, safety concerns and medical care in Dubai at Travel.State.Gov.
+Search the U.S. State Department travel section under United Arab Emirates for U.S. embassy contacts and visa/passport requirements, plus information on traffic, safety concerns and medical care in Dubai.

 For more information on Dubai attractions, consult with these websites; you'll find great choices for sightseeing plus recommendations on places to stay, and where to dine.

 Dubai Dept. of Tourism and Commerce: An excellent guide to attractions and things to do in Dubai, plus a directory of hotels, restaurants and shopping centers, plus maps; sign up for the weekly newsletter and check out the section on useful tourist tips (don't drink alcohol out in public, and don't take photos of military installations or Muslim women).

 Dubai Tourism: Attractions and listings of special events including jazz festivals and motor racing, plus where to go for ice skating, horseback riding, scenic flights and golf.